Generic selectors

 Image-based abuse (also known as revenge porn)

-If you’ve experienced image-based abuse, there are a number of actions you can take to have your images removed or deleted.
+If you’ve experienced image-based abuse, find out the actions you can take to have your images removed or deleted.

 Online fraud and scams